urcu/userspace-rcu/README.md

   - Rebuild the application against Userspace RCU 0.11+.

-  - Rebuild the application with -fpic.
+  - Rebuild the application with `-fpic`.

   - Upgrade Userspace RCU to 0.13+ without installing 0.11 nor 0.12.